prathameshgoswami143/Telecom-Churn-Prediction-Machine-Learning/README.md

 The aim of this project is to Identify and visualize which factors contribute to customer churn.
 Building a prediction model that will classify if a customer is going to churn or not.

-<b> Pythonckages : </b> Numpy, Pandas, Sklearn, Matplotlib, Seaborn.
+<b> Python Packages : </b> Numpy, Pandas, Sklearn, Matplotlib, Seaborn.